 Pure Joy Ministries is in West Point, CA, which is located in Calaveras County and has a population of 674.

-According to local tradition, the camp took its name from the legend that Kit Carson, while guiding John C. Frémont’s second expedition in search of a pass through the Sierras, reached this spot in February of 1844 but could go no farther.
+According to local tradition, the camp took its name from the legend that Kit Carson, while guiding John C. Frémont’s second expedition in search of a pass through the Sierras, reached this spot in February of 1844 but could go no further.
 Traveling down the south side of the Mokelumne River canyon, he found the river at flood stage, impassable, and was forced to turn back.
 As this was the farthest point west he had reached, the legend claims he named the spot West Point